spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/tutorial-content-and-search-attribute-cart-based-catalog-personalization/tutorial-content-and-search-attribute-cart-based-catalog-personalization.md

 In `CatalogDependencyProvider`, there is a stack of plugins for expanding the search query.

-Boosting the catalog is an expansion of the base search query for changing the weight of products on the catalog page so that the order of products on that page changes as well.
+Boosting the catalog is an expansion of the base search query for changing the weight of products on the catalog page, so that the order of products on that page changes as well.

 To use your new plugin, inject it into the `CatalogDependencyProvider` in the `createCatalogSearchQueryExpanderPlugins()` method: